github/docs/content/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally.md

   - Pull requests
 shortTitle: Check out a PR locally
 ---

-{% note %}
+> [!NOTE]

-  **Note:** Pull request authors can give upstream repository maintainers, or those with push access to the upstream repository, permission to make commits to their pull request's compare branch in a user-owned fork.
+> Pull request authors can give upstream repository maintainers, or those with push access to the upstream repository, permission to make commits to their pull request's compare branch in a user-owned fork.
 For more information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork)."

-  {% endnote %}

 ## Modifying an active pull request locally